ak98/DCP.CoMonad/readme.md

 The common way of combining types in C# classes, tuples etc is the perumtative or combination of types.

-A Tuple&lt;int,bool&gt; is an example of creating new type by “multiplying” existing types together and its set is the permutative set of all integers and strings.
+A Tuple&lt;int,bool&gt; is an example of creating new type by “multiplying” existing types together and its set is the permutative set of all integers and bools.